miku/span/docs/span.md

 -----------

 Any error (like faulty JSON, IO errors, ...) will lead to an immediate halt.
+The packages might contain executables in test, that are not mentioned at all in this man page.

 To debug a holdings filter, set `verbose` to `true` to see rejected records and rejection reason: